jrief/django-formset/docs/source/geographic-data.rst

 it can be used to edit multiple geographic data structures at once.
 In addition to that, we can attach zero to many customized form dialogs to each of those geographic editor components, allowing to add arbitrary information to each of them.
 This data then is exported as GeoJSON according to the specification RFC-7946_.
-This allows to store the edited geographic information in a database using a JSONField_.
-This allows developers to use a database without GIS extensions, such as PostGIS_ or SpatiaLite_, and still be able to edit geographic data structures in a convenient way.
+This allows us to store the edited geographic information in our database using a JSONField_.
+It also prevents us from having to install GIS extensions, such as PostGIS_ or SpatiaLite_ to our databases, and still be able to edit geographic data structures in a convenient way.

 For this purpose, **django-formset** offers:

 * A special model field :class:`formset.modelfields.geomap.GeoMapField`.
 * A special form field :class:`formset.formfields.geomap.GeoMapField`.
 * A special widget class :class:`formset.widgets.geomap.GeoMapWidget` to create a customized geographic editor component.
 This widget can be configured to edit multiple different geographic data structures using one of these controls:

   * A :class:`formset.geomap.controls.PointEditor` to edit multiple geographic points.
   * A :class:`formset.geomap.controls.PolylineEditor` to edit multiple geographic line strings.
   * A :class:`formset.geomap.controls.PolygonEditor` to edit multiple geographic polygons.
   * A :class:`formset.geomap.controls.MultiPolygonEditor` to edit multiple geographic multi-polygons.

 Each of those geographic control elements can optionally attach customized form dialogs.
 Read below for details.